saaqebs/covid19-newjersey/README.md

 As of April 26, 2020, all counties have been reporting township case numbers.
 However, some counties began disclosing the data later than other counties (eg. Atlantic and Mercer County), creating a discord in the data.

 There was no publication of data on 5/1/20 and 6/23/20.
+There was also no data published from 6/28/20 - 6/30/20 (3 days).
 This is the only day that they did not publish an article with the updated data since March 25, 2020.

-Most (if not all) counties with high rates of infection have been posting daily, but other counties have been updating a variable amount of days.
+Most (if not all) counties have been posting numbers daily, but other counties have been updating a variable amount of days.

 Visit [this page](https://github.com/saaqebs/analytics-coronavirus-nj) for a brief article discussing some elementary analytics conducted on this dataset!